People go into debt for many different reasons, and not all of those reasons are necessarily "bad."

 Kids can often be very willful and obstinate – creating dozens of little problems and messes and often defying their parents right at the moment when parents need them to cooperate the most.

-When parents are feeling financial stress or worrying about debt, these little frustrating moments can suddenly appear massively significant.
+When parents are feeling financial stress or worrying about varying types of debt, these little frustrating moments can suddenly appear massively significant.

 Parenthood can be frustrating for "control freaks" because there is so little that we can truly control.